simpleanalytics/blog/_posts/2022-10-14-is-google-analytics-4-gdpr-compliant.md

 As soon as GA4 becomes the standard, websites will have an incentive to track users and will predictably look for any excuse to collect the data they need for identifying users across devices.
 They may start locking content behind a registration in order to collect credentials and generate a unique ID, in a similar fashion to how "cookie walls" essentially require data as payment for a "walled" article.

 Compliance-wise, this can easily go wrong.
-We expect to see websites collecting login credentials with the user's consent without informing a user that the credentials will be used in order to track their behavior for analytics purposes, which is a violation of the GDPR.
-Or they may inform the user but also force them to consent to being tracked in order to register - which is an instance of "bundled" consent.
+We expect to see websites collecting login credentials with the user's consent without informing a user that the credentials will be used in order to track their behavior for analytics purposes, which is a violation of the GDPR[^5].
+Or they may inform the user but also force them to consent to being tracked in order to register - which is an instance of "bundled" consent[^6].
 Crucially, generating a unique ID is entirely the customer's responsibility under GA's Terms of Service, and Google will not be responsible for any violation.

 Alternatively, websites might look for other "creative" ways to track their users.
 For example, they may employ probabilistic tracking - that is, gathering a bunch of data such as IP, device location, and browsing data and running it through algorithms to estimate the probability that two devices belong to the same user.
 It sounds invasive, and it is.